Skip to content

 Mods vs Plugins

 The terms "mods" and "plugins" can be quite confusing.
 Generally, the rule of thumb is that "mods" are used by the types that run client side to modify rendering, add new blocks, and add behaviors server, such as Forge and Fabric.
 "Plugins" are used by the types that only run on servers to add behaviors, commands, etc such as Paper (which derives from Bukkit/Spigot).
-There are also some types that are hybrids, such as Magma, that use both "mods" and "plugins"
+There are also some types that are hybrids, such as Magma, that use both "mods" and "plugins".

 Optional plugins, mods, and config attach points